 Good Day Pharmacy is working with state and federal government as a COVID-19 vaccination provider.
-Our pharmacists are currently administering COVID vaccinations in Greeley, Eaton, Johnstown, and Longmont.
-Colorado has now entered Phase 2 which means anyone over 16 is now eligible to get a COVID-19 vaccination.
-LEARN MORE about phases and eligibility.
-Vaccinations at our Larimer County pharmacies are to be determined.
-You must schedule your vaccination appointment online – DO NOT call the pharmacy to schedule.
+Our pharmacists are currently administering COVID vaccinations at all Good Day locations in Northern Colorado.
+Colorado is now in Phase 2 - LEARN MORE about phases and eligibility.
+You must schedule vaccination appointments online – DO NOT call the pharmacy to schedule.
 Please check back for updates.

-How Do I Get A Covid Vaccination At Good Day Pharmacy?
+How Do I Get A Covid Vaccination At Good Day?

 - Vaccines are free of charge.

-- You must complete the online Registration form (see 'Registration: Choose Your Location' -- further down this page) as follows:
+- You must complete the online Registration form below:

 - 1. Choose your vaccination location